breathe/mimosa-vault/README.md

 public/javascripts/some_secrets.vault.js
 ```
 module.exports = {
-    "twitter": ["my_twitter_account", "asdlfkj3284u19834oijfo283u4oiqj234lk23423l"]
+    "my_twitter_account": "asdlfkj3284u19834oijfo283u4oiqj234lk23423l"
-    "couchdb": ["my_development_couchdb_account", "alskj3o824u01234alwko42u34l12j41,23;sp"]
+    "my_development_couchdb_account": "alskj3o824u01234alwko42u34l12j41,23;sp"
 }
 ```

 Where the secret shown above is actually a unique cryptographic hash mapping (ssh_key, "twitter-my_twitter_account") -> "secret"

-If needed you can control the alphabet used for the secret by passing options to the underlying vault call used to generate your password.
+If needed you can control the alphabet into which the secret is mapped by passing options to the underlying vault call used to generate your password.

 ```
 module.exports = {
-    "some_service": ["some_user", "--upper 1 --symbol 0"]
+    "some_service_login": "--upper 1 --symbol 0"
 }

 See the vault project for a description of the options which can be used to control the password alphabet